Major Guitar Chords: Introduction To G, C, A, and F major

-These chords (to exclude B Major) are all open-voicing shapes.
-Later in your studies, after mastering the basic shapes, you will probably get familiar with barre shapes that will introduce you to sharps (#) and flats (b) Major chords.
+Later in your studies, once you’ve mastered the basic shapes, you’ll likely become familiar with barre chords, which will introduce you to sharp (#) and flat (b) major guitar chords.

 G major guitar chord